cinnData/PythonBootcamp/[PY-04] Functions and control statements.md

     ...:     return y
 ```

+Here, the `return` line signals the end of the definition.
+If you continue the input, the new lines will not be intended, and will not be part of the definition of the function.

 When you define a function, Python just takes note of the definition, accepting it when it is syntactically correct (parentheses, commas, etc).
 The function can be applied later to different arguments (during the same session).

 ```